coimbrastudios/framework/Documentation~/ScriptableSettings.md

 - Inherit from [ScriptableSettings].
 - Add you data fields (usually private fields with public getters).
 - Add either [CreateAssetMenuAttribute], [PreferencesAttribute], or [ProjectSettingsAttribute].
 - Configure it in the editor.
-If it is not an editor-only [ScriptableSettings] you can enable the `Preload` option in the inspector to add it to the `Preloaded Assets`.
+- (Optional) If it is not an editor-only [ScriptableSettings] you can enable the `Preload` option in the inspector to add it to the `Preloaded Assets`.

 [PreferencesAttribute]:<../Coimbra/PreferencesAttribute.cs>
 [ProjectSettingsAttribute]:<../Coimbra/ProjectSettingsAttribute.cs>